tonystone/tracelog/README.md

 #### Configuration (Environment)

 TraceLog can be configured via the environment either manually using `export` or via Xcode.
-In order for TraceLog to read the environment on startup you must call it's configure method at the beginning of your application.
+In order for TraceLog to read the environment on startup you must call its configure method at the beginning of your application.

 ```